The 7 Best Waterproof iPod/MP3 Players for Swimming in 2019

 You can easily use them in salty water since the water doesn’t really come in contact with the MP3, just wash it with fresh water afterwards.

-The built quality is good, it’s sweat resistant as well so you can easily use it for other sport activity.
+The built quality is good, it’s sweat resistant as well so you can easily use it for other sports activity.

 The headphones are made out of plastic, but the better kind which doesn’t make you worry about breaking them.